The Lost Vikings Build Guide “We're lost again!”

 As The Lost Vikings work best as split pushers, they have a hard time on two-lane maps.
-The Lost Vikings are especially effective on three-lane maps that provide numerous objectives at once, such as Sky Temple.
+The Lost Vikings are especially effective on three-lane maps that provide numerous objectives at once, such as Sky Temple or Towers of Doom.

 The Lost Vikings' Tips and Tricks

-- Stick with a passive playstyle in the early game (levels 1-9) as to not miss out on minion experience or Regeneration Globes because of a Vikings death.
+- Stick with a passive playstyle in the early game so as not to miss out on minion experience or Regeneration Globes because of a Viking's death.

 - During teamfights, Olaf's slow or stun from his charge should be used to provide peel for allied assassins.
-He can also be used to body-block enemy Heroes trying to dive his backline as well as certain harmful abilities.
+It can also be used to stun squishy enemies, if there is no threat towards your backline.

 - Try to never stack the Vikings too closely during teamfights in order to not be immediately wiped by deadly AoE abilities such as Gazlowe's Grav-O-Bomb 3000 or Kael'thas's Living Bombs.